Book Talk: 15 cars that shaped American life

-NEW YORK (Reuters) - Author and journalist Paul Ingrassia is a passionate car buff who covered the automobile industry for more than 25 years, working for the Wall Street Journal and winning both a Pulitzer Prize and Gerald Loeb Award with Joseph B. White in 1993.
+NEW YORK, April 26 (Reuters) - Author and journalist Paul Ingrassia is a passionate car buff who covered the automobile industry for more than 25 years, working for the Wall Street Journal and winning both a Pulitzer Prize and Gerald Loeb Award with Joseph B. White in 1993.

 In his new book, “Engines of Change: A History of the American Dream in Fifteen Cars,” Ingrassia, now the deputy editor-in-chief of Reuters, looks at autos such as Henry Ford’s Model T, the Chevy Corvette and the Chrysler Minivan and how each uniquely impacted American life.